The Challoner Club is a private member's club for Roman Catholics living, studying, working in, and visiting London.

 The First Chairman of the Challoner Club was Michael Derrick, who served as the London Correspondent for L'Osservatore Romano, the daily newspaper of the Vatican City, and sometime Assistant Editor of The Tablet.

-In 2025, the Challoner Club was re-established by a group of Catholic professionals and students, with the assistance of a priest of the Archdiocese of Westminster.
+In 2025, the Challoner Club was re-established by a group of Roman Catholic professionals and students, with the assistance of a priest of the Archdiocese of Westminster.